johnno1962/injectionforxcode/README.md

 __Injection/Injection/prepareBundle.pl__

-The script called when you inject a source file
+The script called when you inject a source file to patch the source class into a category, build the injection bundle project and signal the client application to load the resulting bundle to apply the code changes.

 __Injection/Injection/revertProject.pl__

-Un-patches main.m and the project's .pch file when you are finished injection
+Un-patches main.m and the project's .pch file when you have finished using injection.

 __Injection/Injection/common.pm__